-Career Technical Education (CTE): CTE are 1-2 year programs within the 16 Career Clusters offered to high school students to get specialized training in his or her chosen field.
+Career Technical Education (CTE): CTE are one-two year programs within the 16 Career Clusters offered to high school students to get specialized training in his or her chosen field.
 CTE gives students up to two years of training/work experience in their chosen career prior to leaving high school.

 Infographics: Infographics are a visual way to represent data and information.

 - research my career for the nature of work, working conditions, education, job outlook and earnings for my top three careers

 - create a digital artifact presenting information on the research on my career choice

 To complete this Quest, you will create a digital artifact in the form of an infographic or multi-media presentation.
 Your artifact will include your research results from the following steps.
 NOTE: This presentation may be used for future Things.

 Start by downloading your Career Research Notes document, where you can begin planning and documenting your research for use in your digital artifact.

 Part I - Research Careers

 1. Take the Career Cluster Survey

 - Identify the Career Cluster(s) that best fits your personality, skills and interests by taking the Career Cluster Survey.